 - To send periodic e-mails

 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal information, username, password, transaction information and data stored on our Site.
 Please note that your login password details are automatically encrypted and Wild Places Publishing has no means of reading these; we are unable to respond to requests to supply you with your login details if you lose them.
+The software permits you to request a password reminder and change.

-Sensitive and private data exchange between the Site and its Users happens over a secured communication channel operated by a secure payment gateway Powered by Barclaycard and is encrypted and protected with digital signatures.
+Sensitive and private data exchange between the Site and its Users is made over a secured communication channel operated by a secure payment gateway Powered by Barclaycard and is encrypted and protected with digital signatures.
 Wild Places Publishing is never in possession of credit card details such as the number, date or security code.

 We do not sell, trade, or rent Users personal identification information to others.
 We do not pass any information to third parties, other than those already described as required to fulfil your orders.